 Selling a home with a reverse mortgage is often more straightforward than many homeowners expect.
 The key is understanding your responsibilities, keeping your lender informed so you can move forward with confidence.

 This article is intended for general informational and educational purposes only and should not be construed as financial or tax advice.
-For more information about whether a reverse mortgage may be right for you, you should consult an independent financial advisor.
 For tax advice, please consult a tax professional.
+For more information about whether a reverse mortgage fits into your retirement strategy, you should consult your financial advisor.